Complaining and Apologizing ESL Role-Plays, Activities, Games and Worksheets

 ESL Complaints Game - Speaking: Role-Play, Guided Discussion, Communicative Practice - Pair Work - Intermediate (B1) - 30 minutes

-In this communicative making complaints game, students role-play complaints using expressions on cards in order to score points.
+In this communicative dealing with complaints game, students role-play handling complaints using expressions on cards to score points.
 First, students brainstorm six situations in which people make complaints.
 In pairs, students then role-play complaints for the situations on the board.
-The aim is to use as many of the expressions on the cards as they can during the role-play.
-In each role-play, students take it in turns to be the person complaining (the customer) and the person dealing with the complaint (the manager).
+The aim of the game is to use as many expression cards as possible during the role-play.
+In each role-play, students take turns being the person complaining and the person dealing with the complaint.
 Students start with the first scenario on the board.
-Each student then takes one card from the top of the pile that corresponds to their role.
-Students begin the role-play and as quickly as they can, they use the expression on the card in a complete sentence.
+Each student then takes one card that corresponds to their role.
+Students begin the role-play and as quickly as they can they use the expression on the card in a complete sentence.
 When they have done this, and while continuing the role-play, they take another card and repeat the process.
 Students score one point for each correctly used expression.
 This process is repeated for all six situations.
 The student with the most points at the end of the game wins.

 Dealing with Complaints Preview